Cyprus Tax Advantages

 • no Cyprus withholding tax on dividends paid to shareholders outside of Cyprus

-• no Cyprus tax on dividend income for non-domiciled but tax-resident individuals, please read our specific page
+• no tax on dividend and interest income for non-domiciled but tax-resident individuals (“Non-Dom tax Status”), please read our specific page

 • no Cyprus tax for International Trusts